High-repetition-rate seeded free-electron laser with direct-amplification of an external coherent laser: Direct-amplification enabled harmonic generation for seeding a high-repetition-rate free-electron laser

-Simulations have been carried out with the application of DEHG in EEHG.
-EEHG consists of two modulators and two chicanes, as shown in Fig.1(b).
-The required peak power of the seed laser is only 0.2 MW, indicating average power of 70 mW under 1 MHz repetition rate.
-The laser power would be amplified to 10 MW after the first modulator.
-Meanwhile, the electron beam would get 5.2 times the slice energy spread.
-Amplified seed laser is then directed to the laser transport line to accomplish transverse focusing and 30 fs time delay relative to the electron beam.
-The beam current distribution and power profile evolution are illustrated in Fig.4(a).
-Later the laser is forwarded to the second modulator to bring 2.9 times energy modulation on the electron beam.
-By setting the momentum compaction of two dispersive section as 8.1 mm and 0.18 mm, respectively, the electron beam is highly micro-bunched and the maximum bunching factor of 6\% is achieved.
-Phase space distribution of the electron beam at the entrance of radiator is presented in Fig.4(b).
+Radiation at 6 nm was simulated to illustrate the capability of the proposed technique to generate soft X-ray pulses.
+In this case, the peak power of the seed laser is 0.2 MW, indicating average power of 70 mW under 350 fs pulse duration (FWHM) and 1 MHz repetition rate.
+Parameters of the electron beam and undulators are all the same with those mentioned above.
+After the first modulator, the laser power would be amplified to 10 MW and the electron beam would get 5.2 times of the energy spread at the same time.
+Amplified seed laser is then led to the laser transport line while the electron beam traverses the chicane.
+The power profile of the seed laser at different positions (i.e., at entrance of the 1st modulator, at exit of the 1st modulator and at entrance of the 2nd modulator) are illustrated in Fig.~\ref{fig4}(a),